 Joint Liability Groups

 Microfinance institutions give loans under the joint liability group.
-In this, a group of 5 to 6 men/women who know each other is created.
+In this, the creation of a group of 5 to 6 men/women who know each other takes place.
 The credit is allotted to a group, not an individual.
 If one of the members of the group defaults, then others must pay on the defaulter’s behalf.
-This way the need for any collateral is eliminated.
+This way, it eliminates the need for any collateral.
 The reason why women are given microcredit mostly is that they are seen as responsible and trustworthy people.
-By adopting this structure of repayment, microfinance institutions have seen a higher overall repayment rate which is often above 90%.
-A higher amount may be sanctioned next time if the group is paying instalments on time.
+By adopting this repayment structure, microfinance institutions have seen a higher overall repayment rate which is often above 90%.
+A higher amount may be sanctioned next time if the group pays installments on time.

 Microfinance is acceptable to the fund seeker as the rate of interest charged is still lower than the other institutions.
 They also do not have to give anything as collateral security.
 Money directly goes to their bank account, and hence there is no third-party involvement.
 The joint liability group is liable and flexible.

 Microfinance accelerates the savings process.
-Earlier the people belonging from poor households used to bury their savings either in the backyard or someplace where it would remain stagnant.
-However, because of microfinance, these people have been offered an opportunity to save their money in the savings account.
-Where it can earn interest and therefore grow.
-Some microfinance institutions offer loans.
+Earlier, the people belonging to poor households used to bury their savings either in the backyard or someplace where they would remain stagnant.
+However, because of microfinance, these people have been offered an opportunity to save their money in a savings account.
+Some microfinance institutions offer loans where they can earn interest and grow.
 For that, the individual has to agree to save a specific amount on a regular basis into a savings account.
-This savings process allows the financial inclusion of the poor people.
-This way they can have a strong base to fund their expenses.
+This savings process allows the financial inclusion of poor people.
+This way, they can have a strong base to fund their expenses.
 Expenses like a business, education of their children, home loans, etc. Henceforth, microfinance helps in increasing the living standards of the poor.

 An occurrence of any uneventful circumstance is a constant threat to the return to poverty.
 For example, a health emergency or a bad growing season could easily evaporate the savings of the family.
-To avoid such situations, most of the microfinance institutions include insurance products.
-It will protect their clients from such events which could deplete the savings of their clients.
-A variety of micro-insurance products are offered by these institutions.
-Like life insurance, weather index crop insurance, general insurance.
+To avoid such situations, most microfinance institutions include insurance products.
+It will protect their clients from such events, which could deplete their clients’ savings.
+These institutions offer a variety of micro-insurance products.
+Like life insurance, weather index crop insurance, and general insurance.
 Certain institutions even offer basic policies to their clients for free.
 This ultimately provides long-term financial stability.

-Most of the people do not have the financial knowledge.
+Most people do not have financial knowledge.
 That is the reason why they are not able to take advantage of the financial system.
-Many Micro Finance institutions give training to their clients initially in order to educate them on financial matters.
+Many Micro Finance institutions initially give training to their clients to educate them on financial matters.
 The group members are first given the training.
 It will enhance their financial management skills as well as social inclusion and quality of life.
 The members are trained based on how to form a cohesive group.
-They are informed about the discipline to be ensured, loan rationalization, loan disbursement and its utilization in repayment.
+They are informed about the discipline to be ensured, loan rationalization, loan disbursement, and its utilization in repayment.
 Provision of training from time to time is essential.
 The training enables financial inclusion and also makes the people aware of the available investment options.
-This way the poor people can avail of the benefits of the financial system.
-This way Micro Finance paves the way for their success.
+This way, the poor people can avail themselves of the benefits of the financial system.
+This way, Micro Finance paves the way for their success.

 Microfinance and Women Empowerment